brimdata/zed/docs/lake/design.md

 By default, `zed lake log` outputs an abbreviated form of the log as text to stdout, similar to the output of `git log`.

-However, the log represents the definitive record of a pool present and historical content and accessing its complete detail can provide insights about data layout, provenance, history, and so forth.
-Thus, Zed lake provides a means to query a pool's entire journal in all its detail   To do so, you simply query a pool's journal by referring to the special sub-pool name `<pool>:journal`.
+However, the log represents the definitive record of a pool's present and historical content, and accessing its complete detail can provide insights about data layout, provenance, history, and so forth.
+Thus, Zed lake provides a means to query a pool's entire journal in all its detail   To do so, simply query a pool's journal by referring to the special sub-pool name `<pool>:journal`.

 For example, to aggregate a count of each journal entry type of the pool